digitalinnovationone/dio-lab-open-source/community/felipedick.md

 :hand: Hi, I am Felipe Dick <br>
 💻 I am a data scientist and data analyst <br>
+:man_student: I have a bachelor in Mechanical Engineering and an MBA in Business <br>
 💻 I have experience in business within Finance, Commercial Finance, Compliance and Supply Chain <br>
 👀 I’m interested in Data Science, Big Data, Python, Machine Learning and AI <br>
 :man_student: I’m currently learning Machine Learning and ML OPs at Alura and Stack Academy and Data Engineering at DIO <br>